 Timbuk2 Uptown Travel Backpack

 We don’t always want a utilitarian looking bag.
 Granted these days it’s not too hard to find a great looking bag.
 I liked the style, organization, comfort, and size of this bag.
 However, if you decide to go this route there are a plethora of stylish bags to choose from.
+I can easily fit my travel laptop in the bag and head to a cafe before tackling the city.
 Granted these bags tend to be less practical, but fashion and style rarely are.

 This backpack rocks.
 It’s slim, lightweight, durable, and it’s designed to clip on to a full-size pack.
 With two mesh pockets for water bottles and an inner pouch for a water bladder, it’s also easy to stay hydrated with this pack.
 That photo earlier with me and this bag hiking through Turkey is why I love that bag.
 It carries weight, like most ospreys, really well.
 Even though the straps are slim I regularly carry six-eight kgs in it all day never notice the weight on my back.
 It’s smaller than most of the bags on this list, but if you’re looking for a great carry-on bag that can double as a daypack this is the one for you.
 If you’re wondering I can fit my 13″ Mac Air inside too.

 When it comes to carrying a drone on a plane you want it to be as compact as possible while offering full protection.
 Specifically, I was seeking a case that properly carried the LiPo batteries.
 You also, don’t want to be lugging around a pelican case as a traveler.
 I found numerous backpacks in which the accessories were simply stored together as one, meaning your LiPo batteries were left floating around the bag loose.
 Bad idea on a plane.